MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 > [!NOTE]
 > This validation only happens on the creation/modification of the endpoint.

-It is highly recommended that filters are set up as otherwise a refresh will be triggered after every key creation and modification.
+It's highly recommended that filters are set up as otherwise a refresh will be triggered after every key creation and modification.

 ### Forced Client Refresh